 Investors can generally acquire or establish businesses in the U.S. without partnering with a local company or individual.
-However, in the interest of national security, the U.S. government imposes some limitations on investments by non-U.S. persons.
+However, in the interest of national security2, the U.S. government imposes some limitations on investments by non-U.S. persons.

-U.S. federal law affords the President broad powers to block or restrict certain types of foreign investment in the U.S., particularly investments that impact national security.3 These powers can include the ability to impose conditions - so-called mitigation measures - on a transaction, to block a non-U.S. person from investing in or acquiring a U.S. business, or to force the divestiture of a non-U.S. person's investment in or acquisition of a U.S. business.
-The Committee on Foreign Investment in the United States (CFIUS), a U.S. government interagency committee, has longstanding power to review any transaction that "could result in control of a U.S. business by a foreign person."4 Parties to a transaction can voluntarily submit a filing to CFIUS or CFIUS can self-initiate a review of any such transaction at any time - there is no statute of limitations - and can impose conditions on it or recommend that the President block the transaction or require divestiture.
+U.S. federal law affords the President broad powers to block or restrict certain types of foreign investment in the U.S., particularly investments that impact national security.
+These powers can include the ability to impose conditions - so-called mitigation measures - on a transaction, to block a non-U.S. person from investing in or acquiring a U.S. business, or to force the divestiture of a non-U.S. person's investment in or acquisition of a U.S. business.
+The Committee on Foreign Investment in the United States (CFIUS), a U.S. government interagency committee, has longstanding power to review any transaction that "could result in control of a U.S. business by a foreign person."
+Parties to a transaction can voluntarily submit a filing to CFIUS or CFIUS can self-initiate a review of any such transaction at any time - there is no statute of limitations - and can impose conditions on it or recommend that the President block the transaction or require divestiture.
 The President's decisions are not subject to judicial review.

-A recent change in U.S. federal law has also expanded CFIUS's authority and created a mandatory filing requirement for certain types of foreign investments.
-The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA),5 enacted in August 2018, broadened CFIUS's power to review non-controlling foreign investments in critical technology and infrastructure companies and companies that hold sensitive personal data of U.S. citizens.
-FIRRMA also gave CFIUS the power to review certain foreign acquisitions of real estate and mandated filings for certain types of foreign investments.
-Many of FIRRMA's provisions will not go into effect until the promulgation of the final implementing regulations, but in the meantime, CFIUS has implemented a new "pilot program" that expands CFIUS authority to examine certain non-controlling investments in certain businesses involving critical technology.
+A 2018 change in U.S. federal law has also expanded CFIUS's jurisdiction and created a mandatory filing requirement for certain types of foreign investments.
+The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA)4, enacted in August 2018, broadened CFIUS's power to review non-controlling foreign investments in certain foreign acquisitions of real estate.
+On February 13, 2020, the final regulations enacting FIRRMA promulgated by the U.S. Department of the Treasury went into effect.
+These regulations codify CFIUS's power to review non-controlling investments in companies that deal in critical technologies, perform certain functions with respect to critical infrastructure, and collect or maintain sensitive personal data of U.S. citizens.